 Comparing women with and without a child at home, whose husbands have the same income, the odds of working are estimated to be about 5 ($\approx 1/0.2068734$) times as high for women who do not have a child at home as for women who do.
 Within these two groups of women, each \$1,000 increase in husband's income reduces the odds of working by an estimated 4% {-4% = 100%(0.9585741 - 1)}.
-Although this odds ratio looks less important than the one for chilpres, remember that we cannot directly compare the magnitude of the two odds ratios.
-The odds ratio for chilpres represents a comparison of two distinct groups of women, whereas the odds ratio for husbinc merely expresses the effect of a \$1,000 increase in the husband's income.
-A \$10,000 increase would be associated with an odds ratio of $0.66 (= 0.958741^{10})$.
+Although this OR looks less important than the one for chilpres, remember that we cannot directly compare the magnitude of the two ORs.
+The OR for chilpres represents a comparison of two distinct groups of women, whereas the OR for husbinc merely expresses the effect of a \$1,000 increase in the husband's income.
+A \$10,000 increase would be associated with an OR of 0.66 {= 0.9585741^{10} = exp(-0.0423084 \times 10)}.

 The exponentiated intercept, estimated as 3.80, represents the odds of working for women who do not have a child at home and whose husbands' income is 0.
-This is not an odds ratio as the column heading implies, but the odds when all covariates are zero.
-For this reason, the exponentiated intercept was omitted from the output in earlier releases of Stata (until Stata 12.0) when the or option was used.
-As for the intercept itself, the exponentiated intercept is interpretable only if zero is a meaningful value for all covariates.
+This is not an OR as the column heading implies, but the odds when all covariates are 0.
+To avoid potential confusion, the exponentiated intercept was omitted from the output in earlier releases of Stata (until Stata 12.0) when the or option was used.
+As of Stata 15, a footnote is included to explain that this quantity represents the baseline odds, that is, the odds when all covariates are 0.
+The baseline odds is meaningful only if 0 is a possible value for all covariates.